Pedro Páramo: Susana San Juan

 She is the love of Pedro's life since the beginning of Pedro's infant years.
 Her mother died friendless.

-She leaves the town with her dad Bartolomeo at a young age, causing a deep wound in Pedro's heart.
+She leaves the town with her dad Bartolomé at a young age, causing a deep wound in Pedro's heart.

 Throughout her life, she experiences constant abuse by her widowed father, which causes her to go mad.
-She goes mad mainly because she enjoys being sexually abused by Bartolome (as we see on the scene where she sexually desires her father while being at Pedro's house).
+She goes mad mainly because she enjoys being sexually abused by Bartolomé (as we see on the scene where she sexually desires her father while being at Pedro's house).
 She knows this is a serious sin that, according to her beliefs rooted in Catholicism, is almost impossible to be forgiven, and thus, it wouldn't allow her to go to heaven.
 She lives her whole life knowing that she will go to hell.

 She is the cause of Pedro's grief, who then refuses to work after her death and lets the town die.